Financial-Times/o-layout/README.md

 ## Landing Layout

 The landing layout is ideal for a homepage or other key category / directory pages.
-As well as the header and footer, the landing layout provides two areas:
+The landing layout provides two areas (in addition to a header and a footer):

 - Hero (optional)
 - Main Content